From Betrayals to Briberies, These Are 7 of the Biggest Bombshells From El Chapo’s Trial

 Revealing text messages painted the 61-year-old notorious kingpin as a prolific philanderer.
 Stunning testimonies exposed the widespread government corruption in Mexico, implicating some of the country’s top ex-leaders.
 And in time for the last few witnesses to be called, there was even a surprise celebrity guest appearance by Alejandro Edda, who portrays Guzman in Netflix’s Narcos: Mexico.

+At the sentencing hearing, the drug lord told Judge Brian Cogan the he was not given a fair trial.

+“My case was stained and you denied me a fair trial when the whole world was watching,” Guzman said in court, according to the Associated Press.
+“When I was extradited to the United States, I expected to have a fair trial, but what happened was exactly the opposite.”

-On Wednesday, prosecutors will deliver their closing arguments in federal court in Brooklyn, where they’ve put more than 55 witnesses on the stand since the trial began in mid-November.
-Guzman is accused of trafficking $14 billion worth of drugs into the U.S. as the leader of the Sinaloa cartel.
-His defense team says Guzman is being framed by the cooperating witnesses—a cast of admitted drug traffickers who have struck deals with the federal government.
-The jury is expected to begin deliberating as early as Friday.
+Federal prosecutors in Brooklyn had put more than 55 witnesses on the stand since the trial began in mid-November to prove Guzman was guilty of trafficking billions of dollars worth of drugs into the U.S. as the leader of the Sinaloa cartel.
+His defense team said Guzman was being framed by the cooperating witnesses—a cast of admitted drug traffickers who have struck deals with the federal government.

 Guzman is perhaps most famous for bolting from two top-security Mexican prisons.
 By the time he escaped for the second time—using a mile-long tunnel in 2015—he had already become one of the most lucrative and dangerous drug kingpins in the world.
 In 2016, Guzman was recaptured in Mexico.
 He was extradited to stand trial in the U.S. the next year.

-As one of the biggest narcotics cases in U.S. criminal history comes to a close, here are the seven biggest revelations that have emerged.
+As one of the biggest narcotics cases in U.S. criminal history has come to a close, here are the seven biggest revelations that have emerged.

 El Chapo’s multibillion-dollar empire was undone by an IT guy